Labor Optimization In a Global Crisis.

 With widespread business closures and layoffs, it would have seemed far-fetched to think that in a global pandemic, industries are still feeling the pressures of a tight labor market.
 In some instances, as in warehousing, there has been a skilled labor shortage for years.

+Labor optimization is not a new concept for the US jobs market.
 Even prior to Covid-19, the Wall Street Journal reported that the U.S. economy has added jobs for more than eight consecutive years.
 However, according to the Bureau of Labor and Statistics, the labor pool for supply chain and warehousing has not changed.
 The stagnant labor force does not bode well for supply chain leaders given the drastic boom in demand over the recent months.
 Many frontline workers have not returned to work, even though the economy has bounced back and the demand for labor continues to climb.

 Therefore, to surpass these hurdles in the labor market, companies are refocusing their efforts on adapting and aligning to the present.
 As companies look to train and hire as quickly as possible, many are utilizing visibility tools to reduce the stress of labor shortages within the operation.
 In addition, by leveraging Artificial Intelligence and Machine Learning, the operations manager will receive guidance on what will happen in the next 1 hour, 3 hours, or by the end of the shift.
 CognitOps is at the forefront, helping companies by providing plain text-guided recommendations.